Toward TransfORmers: Revolutionizing the Solution of Mixed Integer Programs with Transformers: Results

 In this section, we compare our transformer-based prediction framework with the LSTM-based approach presented in \cite{lstm}.
 Our results reveal a significant improvement over the LSTM approach when the transformer model is trained and tested using CLSP instances with $T=90$ periods.
 In Table \ref{Table2}, TimeCPX represents the time that CPLEX solves the MIP model, TimeML gives the inference time for the ML model, Timegain (\%) presents the percent reduction in solve time compared to TimeCPX.
 Inf (\%) and Optgap (\%) represent the infeasibility rate and the optimality gap, respectively.

-The model outperforms CPLEX in terms of solve time with an improvement of more than 99\% on average.
+The model outperforms CPLEX in terms of solve time with an improvement of more than 99\% on average and outperforms Gurobi with (l,S) inequalities by 96.9\%.
 The model is also superior to the LSTM in terms of solution quality, inference time, and training time.

 As shown in Table \ref{Table2}, the post-processed transformer model achieved a higher time gain and a lower infeasibility percentage and optimality gap, finding the optimal solution each time, a notable achievement compared to the LSTM method's 22\% average infeasibility rate and 1\% optimality gap.
 While LSTM's inductive biases allow it to perform well on longer time horizons, the transformer model's performance makes it state of the art for in-sample problem lengths.